-The final moment is to connect the stairs to the deck.
+The final stage in building your deck is likely going to be when you connect the stairs to the deck.

 Every set of stairs has to be connected to the deck somehow.